rpanch1/ServiceQueue/README.md

 When you go to a restaurant that doesn't take reservations, you have to wait in line for a table.
 Most restaturants will giv eyou a buzzer which will signal you when your table is ready.
 So, this class basically manages a queue of buzzers with the given member functions.
-The ServiceQueue.h file has the class implementation There is a Driver file to compile the program.
+The ServiceQueue.h file has the class implementation.
+There is a Driver file to compile the program.

 To compile type: g++ -std=c++11 Driver.cpp -Drive